 “Discoveries made at St. Jude have changed how the world treats children with cancer and other catastrophic diseases.
 With research and patient care under one roof, St. Jude is where some of today’s most gifted researchers are able to do science more quickly and a place where many doctors send some of their sickest patients and toughest cases.”

 The results from St. Jude’s Children’s Research Hospital underline the possibilities for treatment in cancer through better research.
-Decades of research work and refining treatment processes have helped the hospital save countless thousands of children from cancer, in addition to giving clues as to the most effective methods for treating this kind of illness.
+Decades of research work and refining treatment processes have helped the hospital save countless thousands of children from cancer.
+Much has been learned as to the most effective methods for treating each kind of illness.

 Chief Executive Officer of DeFoe Corp.
 John Amicucci is a supporter of the work done by the St. Jude’s Children’s Research Hospital, helping champion the hospital’s drive for independent support.
 Over several decades, the hospital has proven itself to be an effective provider of cancer care, with massive strides in survival rates helping save many more lives in the process.

+Yes, St. Jude Children’s Research Hospital a not-for-profit, section 501 (c)(3) corporation.
 Private funding from executives and philanthropists plays a key role in paying for St. Jude’s and its continued research efforts into childhood cancers.
 Its international profile makes it one of the most highly rated destinations for specialist pediatric cancer care in the world.
-With leading personnel in cancer research and treatments, it remains to be seen what St. Jude’s can achieve in future with further research and support.
+With leading personnel in cancer research and treatments, it remains to be seen what St. Jude’s can achieve in future.
+Especially with further research and support.